hyotynen/Dream-LED/README.md

 FastLED + ESP8266 Web Server
 =========

-Control an addressable LED strip with an ESP8266 via a web browser or infrared remote control.
+Control an addressable LED strip with an ESP8266 via a web browser or microphone.

 Hardware
 --------